2014–15 PBA season

-The 2014–15 PBA season was the 40th season of the Philippine Basketball Association.
+The 2014–15 PBA season was the 40th season of the Philippine Basketball Association (PBA).
 The season formally opened on October 19, 2014, and finished on July 17, 2015.
 The league continued to use the three-conference format, starting with the Philippine Cup.
 The Commissioner's Cup and the Governors' Cup were the second and third conferences for this season, respectively.

 This was also the first season that the league had 12 regular teams.
 The two new teams were Kia Sorento and Blackwater Elite.
 Although the NLEX Road Warriors had been approved as an expansion team, their owners instead opted to buy the Air21 Express franchise.

 The first event of the season was the 2014 PBA Expansion Draft in July, for expansion teams Blackwater Elite and Kia Sorento, followed by the 2014 PBA draft, held on August 24, 2014.

 This season previously held the record for most games played overall in a season, having 257 games played throughout the whole year.
 It surpassed the previous record of 249 games, previously set during the 2012–13 season.
 This record was later broken the following season.